Discord and Din Theatre History

-In April 2020, Discord and Din Theatre will produce the Canadian premiere of Revolt.
+In April 2020, Discord and Din Theatre was to produce the Canadian premiere of Revolt.
 She Said.
 Revolt Again. by British playwright Alice Birch, at Buddies in Bad Times Theatre.
 This was to be our largest production to date, which was sadly canceled due to COVID.

 Discord and Din Theatre produces Canadian and International plays that are artistically outcast and are created

 outside conventional narratives, seeking to push the boundaries of traditional theatrical conventions.
 We are